Joe Ryan (baseball): Minnesota Twins

 Ryan began the 2024 campaign in Minnesota's starting rotation.
 In 23 starts with the team, he had a 7–7 record and 3.60 ERA with 147 strikeouts over 135 innings pitched.
 Ryan was placed on the injured list with a right shoulder strain on August 9, 2024.
 He was transferred to the 60-day injured list on August 27, ending his season.

 International career

 In May 2021, Ryan was named to the roster of the United States national baseball team for qualifying for baseball at the 2020 Summer Olympics.
 After the team qualified, he was named to the Olympics roster on July 2.
 Ryan made two starts at the Olympics, pitching to a 1.74 ERA over 10 1/3 innings.
 He went six innings in a group stage win against Israel and left with a no-decision in the semifinal game against South Korea.
 The U.S. won the silver medal, losing to Japan in the gold-medal game.

+Ryan was named to the United States roster for the 2026 World Baseball Classic.
+However, due to back inflammation, he was replaced by Ryan Yarbrough a week before the start of the pool stage; Ryan was retained as part of the team's designated pitcher pool, making him eligible to pitch for the US in the knockout stage of the tournament.